jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 everyone can edit (for example a
 [Google Doc](https://www.google.com/docs/about/)).
 It can be useful to seed this document with the agenda.
 This shared document can be used to capture whatever you want.
-Depending on the meetings agenda, I've found it useful to capture options discussed, pros/cons lists, and follow-up actions.
+I've found it useful to capture options discussed, pros/cons lists, and follow-up actions.
 Writing in the shared document helps solidify ideas and gives the group a reference both during and after the meeting.

 With in-person meetings, this shared artifact is often a whiteboard.
 Whiteboards are immensely useful but are barely editable